I've got to be honest with you...

 However, in a pinch and if you're not in need of the blanket for warmth, this is a great way to capture water and build up your supply during an emergency or survival situation.

-Since they’re cheap, compact and lightweight, there is no reason not to have a few cheap emergency blankets in your survival supplies.
+Since they're cheap, compact and lightweight, there is no reason not to have a few cheap emergency blankets in your survival supplies - having one in an emergency car survival kit can really help in a pinch.

 Because even though they may not make a great "blanket", you can see there are several great uses for them if you use them for tasks they're better suited.